ModelEarth/data-pipeline/timelines/training/naics/README.md

 Project Contact: Yanqing (Lily)

+Output: One row per location (county) with columns for all naics4 industries with 3 attributes.

-Save to: output/2021/2021-naics2-counties.csv
+Save to: output/2021/US-ME-training-naics4-counties-2021.csv

 Later these will reside in /community-forecasting

-To streamline reuse, we'll avoid creating a header row.

-Each row is a location (Fips = countyID) with 73 industries, each with 3 attributes (224 columns total)
+Attributes:
 Industry's Establishments per 1000 people
 Industry's Employees per 1000 people
 Industry's Average pay per Employee

 We'll need a Python library that pulls the county population by year.
-Let's also include the value of the center latitude and longitude We could include the county name, then see if the model predicts differently without it.
+Let's also include the value of the center latitude and longitude.
+We could include the county name, then see if the model predicts differently without it.

 A file called columns.md could be output with a list of the column values: